closeio/making.close.com/_posts/2022-06-02-reduce-docker-image-size/index.md

 tags: [Engineering, Dev-Env]
 ---

-At Close, we build Docker images with our Frontend code for multiple purposes like:
+At Close, we build Docker images with our frontend code for multiple purposes like:

-- for Frontend software engineers to develop the Frontend app
+- for frontend software engineers to develop the frontend app
-- for Backend software engineers to run the app
+- for backend software engineers to run the app
 - to use in staging
 - to use in production